 - Account may be referred to an outside collection agency.

 The Department can take the following enforcement actions to collect delinquent tax liabilities:

-- A lien, or referral to our Collections Bureau
+- Refer an account to our Collections Bureau

 - Offset refunds

-- Intercepting of Insurance proceeds, Lottery and Casino winnings and other intercepts through the Comptroller’s Office
+- Intercept insurance proceeds, lottery winnings, casino winnings, and sports wagering winnings, and intercept other payments through the Comptroller’s Office

-- Addition to the Public Disclosure List of Delinquent Taxpayers
+- Add a taxpayer's name to the Public Disclosure Tax Delinquents List

 I received a "Final Notice" or a "Notice of Collection."
 What does this mean?

-When an account has been transferred to Collections, the collector to whom the account has been assigned will, in most cases, attempt to reach the taxpayer to discuss the status of the account.
+When an account has been transferred to Collections, the collector to whom the account has been assigned will, in most cases, attempt to reach you to discuss the status of the account.

-If the collector is unable to reach the taxpayer or if the taxpayer does not respond to the notice, the collector will use various collection methods to assure that delinquent taxes due the Commonwealth are paid.
+If the collector is unable to reach you or if you do not respond to the notice, the collector will use various collection methods to assure that delinquent taxes due the Commonwealth are paid.